-'''

 select customer name from customer --Fred

-'''

-The Java matcher returns a value of true and the Rule Engine does not apply the rule action in the Java matcher rule and allows Fred to see masked data.
+The Java matcher returns a value of True, the Rule Engine does not apply the rule action in the Java matcher rule, and Fred can view masked data.

 Error Handling

 If the Java class fails, the Rule Engine does not apply the security rule.
 The Rule Engine continues to the next rule in the rule tree.